 Fire/water features

-Two seemingly opposite elements coexisting harmoniously, integrated into your landscape.
+Perhaps the most impressive on the list, these features take seemingly opposite elements and show them coexisting harmoniously, integrated into your landscape.
 This trendy fire feature can be implemented in a variety of permanent or portable ways.
-Balance tranquility with a mesmerizing gaze; it’s always a remarkable addition.
-Add a third element with stone or as part of a lava rock fire pit.
+Balancing tranquility with a mesmerizing gaze, it’s always a remarkable addition.
+Add a third element by incorporating a stone feature around it or as part of a lava rock fire pit.

 Fuels